 “Gandhi and King: Nonviolent Leadership in a Globalized World” explores the relationship between the lives and careers of Mahatma Gandhi and Dr. Martin Luther King, Jr., and examines how ideas and social movements have flowed across national borders.

 “India and the World” examines the history of modern India by probing the many linkages that have connected South Asia and the world over time.

+I connect my teaching to the work I do with LEAP and the Bajaj Lab for Rural Development.
 I love teaching because I love history and my students, but also because I love learning.
 Right now, I’m trying to learn my favorite classical guitar piece and how to play “Yesterday” by the Beatles on ukulele.